 I’ve done almost all of these options in my travels back and forth to the country that I grew up in.
 Some of them MANY times!

-In a small country such as the UK it’s actually not that hard to get to Scotland from England and in particular London.
+In a small country such as the UK it’s actually not that hard to get to Scotland from England and in particular London (you might like my itinerary combining London and Scotland!).
 You have a lot of options too from driving, train, coach or even flying.
 Let’s take a look at some of the best, cheapest and quickest ways and then look at each option in detail:

 Some useful links for figuring out your journey to Scotland from London: